 Her work has been in group exhibitions in the Carnegie Museum of Art, Paterson Art Museum, Ohio State University-Newark, Carnegie Mellon University, Artemisia Gallery in Chicago, Berkeley Art Center, Joyce Gordon Gallery, Pittsburgh Center for the Arts, and SPACES in Cleveland, OH.
 She has exhibited at Pro Arts in Oakland, CA, Joseph Chowning Gallery in San Francisco, the Mission Cultural Center, and most recently was invited to participate in the exhibition, "Passages" at the U.S. Chinese Art Museum in Oakland, CA.

 She has received grants and fellowships from the Ohio Arts Council, George Sugarman Foundation, and the Buncher Family Foundation.
 Her site-specific floor and wall installation, "The Distance from Breath to Sunrise", created at Carnegie Mellon University, was featured in Sculpture magazine, June 2001.
-Her drawing,"Soil", was purchased for the permanent collection of the Butler Institute of American Art in Youngstown, OH.
+Her drawings,"Soil", "Elegy for Terry #1" and "Elegy for Terry #2", were purchased by the Butler Institute of American Art in Youngstown, OH for its permanent collection.